tvandort/BFME-Instructions/README.md

 ## AOTR Multiplayer

 1. Do the Multiplayer setup instructions up to step 7
-2. You MUST hook ROTWK
+2. You MUST hook ROTWK in the T3A Launcher
-3. Start AOTR
+3. Start AOTR through the icon
-4. Launch ROTWK by clicking on T3A Online
+4. T3A Online launcher will open.
+5. Click ROTWK
-5. Go to step 8
+6. Continue from step 8 in multiplayer.